flannerym/essays/five-specimens/README.md

 .ve-header "How to Read an Herbarium Specimen" gh:flannerym/media/Rauwolf.jpeg "Maura Flannery" position=top sticky .ve-annotate

 There are over 340,000 known flowering plant species:  a lot to keep track of.
 With many species threatened by environmental change, it’s particularly important to document what is growing where.
-This is one of the functions of herbarium specimens, preserved plants often in the form of pressed cuttings that have been collected since the 16th century.
-The technique now used to create them is very similar to that originally employed:  a cutting is carefully spread out on absorbent paper, covered by another sheet, and pressed between boards so the plant doesn't curl up as it dries.
+This is one of the functions of herbarium specimens, preserved plants often in the form of pressed cuttings that have been collected since the 16th century.[^1]  The technique now used to create them is very similar to that originally employed:  a cutting is carefully spread out on absorbent paper, covered by another sheet, and pressed between boards so the plant doesn't curl up as it dries.
 A specimen can then last indefinitely if kept from the three most common threats: water, fire, and insects.
 Specimens are presented to layout the history of plant collecting as well as why herbaria are becoming more important in a number of ways.

 ### A 16th-century Tomato